hattipjs/hattip/readme.md

   return response;
 };

-// HatTip does have a router but this illustrates the very basics const homeHandler = (ctx) => {
+// HatTip does have a router, this is to illustrate the basics const homeHandler = (ctx) => {
   if (ctx.url.pathname === "/") {
     return new Response("Home");